 But seriously, I totally get it and understand the need for precaution.
 Some people have very severe allergies and the last thing anyone wants is for someone to go into anaphylaxis (or even just be uncomfortable) because someone else on the plane broke out a Kind bar or a bag of mixed nuts.
 But with that in mind, this just confused the crap out of me…

 Continue reading “The Odd Response An Airline Gave To Its Passengers’ Severe Food Allergies”

 One more chance for the opportunity to fly to Hawaii for $6!

 Arby’s (“America’s Roast Beef.
 Yes, Sir!”
 Anyone?
 Anyone?)
 Restaurants offered this absolutely CRAZY sale on flights to Hawaii this past Friday, for just $6 apiece.
 And they’re doing it again today.
 Here are the details, as well as a few important details:

 Continue reading “One Last Chance! $6 Flights To Hawaii, Sponsored By Arby’s”

 Everyone has their favorite foods from certain places, whether it’s bratwurst from Wisconsin, kielbasi from New Jersey or Aunt Mary’s famous lasagna.
 They taste great while you’re visiting, but bringing them home with you on a plane could be difficult because of the need for refrigeration for all those hours.
-For Joe and I, a perfect example is when we bring home meat from our favorite barbecue place in Texas, The Salt Lick.
+For Joe and I, a perfect example is when we bring home meat from one of our most favorite restaurants in Texas, a BBQ place called The Salt Lick.
 For the first several years we did this, we always worried if how we packed it would keep the food cold enough for several hours to still be safe to eventually eat.
-But by now we’ve pretty much perfected our technique, and we’re happy to share it with you:
+But by now we’ve pretty much perfected our technique, and we’re happy to share it with you.